arioux/XL-Whois/ReadMe.txt

 XL-Whois
 Description : Part of the XL-Toolkit, XL-Whois is a tool to gather whois
-              information on domain and IP address.
+              information on domain names and IP addresses.
 It store the responses into a database that can be used with other tools of the XL-Toolkit.
 Author 		: Alain Rioux (admin@le-tools.com)
 WebSite		: http://le-tools.com/XL-Whois.html
 GitHub		: https://github.com/arioux/XL-Whois